kansoapp/cloud-aws-carbon-model/README.md

 Approaching the emissions embodied from building the data center is complex as data centers construction processes are very different from a technology to another.
 Hence we chose to approach it using the *x* ratio we already used in the part 2.
 To do so we used the work conducted conducted by Beth Whitehead and Deborah Andrews in March 2015 (see [8]) stating that:
 > operational figures for a standard 50-year building life cycle yielded values of between 70 and 80% of the overall impact.

-We assumed that the emobied emissions from building the data center counted for 20-30% of the total life cycle assessment so we worked with the following formula:
+We assumed that the embodied emissions from building the data center counted for 20-30% of the total life cycle assessment so we worked with the following formula:

 ![image](https://user-images.githubusercontent.com/8396084/113836134-e77ee200-978c-11eb-9be0-cb32573eae4a.png)